nbertol/nbertol/README.md

 🎓 Graduated in Computer Engineering

-💻 I'm a Backend Developer
+💻 I'm a Security Analyst

 📚 Focused in Networks and Cybersecurity